-The financial year of an association need not correspond to a calendar year, however it must not exceed twelve months.
+The financial year of an association need not correspond to the calendar year, however, it must not exceed twelve months.

 An association may voluntarily decide its dissolution or be dissolved by the authorities.
-If the meeting of members resolved to dissolve the association, this results in liquidation proceedings in which the association’s assets are realised, debts are settled and the remaining assets are transferred to the purpose as set out in the Statutes.
+If the general assembly resolves to dissolve the association, this results in liquidation proceedings in which the association’s assets are calculated, debts are settled and the remaining assets are transferred to the purposes set out in the Statutes.
 The legal personality of an association generally ends on registration of the dissolution in the association register.

 MODEL FORM Statutes